RikkaApps/Shizuku-API/README.md

 Before using Shizuku APIs, you need to acquire the Binder from Shizuku or Sui.

-`Shizuku` provides listeners, `Shizuku#addBinderReceivedListener()` and `Shizuku.addBinderDeadListener()`, that allows you to track the life of the binder.You should call methods in `Shizuku` class when the bidner is alive or you will get an `IllegalStateException`.
+`Shizuku` provides listeners, `Shizuku#addBinderReceivedListener()` and `Shizuku.addBinderDeadListener()`, that allows you to track the life of the binder.You should call methods in `Shizuku` class when the binder is alive or you will get an `IllegalStateException`.

 #### Shizuku